bt3gl/building_blog/content/crl_ocsp.md

 Each CA maintains and publishes its own CRL.
 CRLs are in continuous changes: old certificates expire due to their age and serial numbers of newly revoked certificates are added.

 The main issue here is that the original *public key infrastructure* (PKI) scheme does not scale.
 Users all over the Internet are constantly checking for revocation and having to download files that can be many MB.
 In addition, although CRL can be cached, they are still very volatile, turning CAs into a major performance bottleneck on the Internet.

 ### Online Certificate Status Protocol (OCSP)

-[OCSP was intended to replace the CRL system](https://tools.ietf.org/html/rfc2560), however it presented several issues:
+[OCSP was intended to replace the CRL system](https://tools.ietf.org/html/rfc2560), however, it presented several issues:

 * *Reliability*: Every time any user connects to any secured website, her browser must query the CA's OCSP server.
 The typical CA issues certificates for hundreds of thousands of individual websites and the checks can be up to seconds.
 Also, the CA's OCSP server might experience downtime!
 If a server is offline, overloaded, under attack, or unable to reply for any reason, certificate validity cannot be confirmed.

 * *Privacy*: CAs can learn the IP address of users and which websites they wish to securely visit.

-* *Security*: Browsers can not be sure that a CA's server is reachable (*e.g.*, captive portals that require one to sign in on a HTTPS site, but blocks traffic to all other sites, including CA's OCSP servers).
+* *Security*: Browsers cannot be sure that a CA's server is reachable (*e.g.*, captive portals that require one to sign in on an HTTPS site, but blocks traffic to all other sites, including CA's OCSP servers).

 One attempt to circumvent the lack of assurance of a server's reliability was issuing OCSP checks with a **soft-fail** option.
 In this case, online revocation checks which result in a *network error would be ignored*.

 This brings serious issues.
 A simple example is when an [attacker can intercept HTTPS traffic and make online revocation checks appear to fail, bypassing OCSP checks](http://www.thoughtcrime.org/papers/ocsp-attack.pdf).

-On the flip side, it's also not a good idea to enforce a **hard-fail** check:  OCSP servers are pretty flaky/slow and you do not want to relay on their capabilities (DDoS attackers would love this though).
+On the flip side, it's also not a good idea to enforce a **hard-fail** check:  OCSP servers are pretty flaky/slow and you do not want to rely on their capabilities (DDoS attackers would love this though).